cometbft/cometbft/spec/consensus/gossip/crdt.md

 The SSE is generically defined in terms of

 - `Entry`
-    - a tuple of values;
+    - a tuple/record of values;
     - application specific;
 - `View`
     - a set of `Entry`;